 So where are we on our Master Path?
 Standing still?
 Walking backwards?
 Eyes opened or closed?
 Sprinting forward.

-Once we honestly assessed where we think we are I’d like to discuss a word that I think is the key to traveling our life journey: congruent.
+I’d like to discuss a word that I think is the key to traveling our life journey: congruent.

 Congruent means in agreement or harmony.

 Through the course of the mentoring work I do, I am asked this question over and over again about the purpose of life and how people can figure out “what they came down here to do.”